pu-erh/cross-sourcerer/readme.md

 Well, as a developer we all use Github ; But is there a way to have visual informations of public users informations and meta-data ?
 Yes !
 Thanks to Github API we can have any data we want, and the goal of the project is to make a copycat of.... [**Sourcerer**](https://sourcerer.io/) !

-The website first usecase is to simply consume Github API to display data.
+The website first usecase is to simply consume Github API to display data.<br />
+You can have any visual identity you want.

-You **MUST** do the same by using **GraphQL Github API** available [here](https://developer.github.com/v4/)
+You **MUST** do the same by using **GraphQL Github API** available [here](https://developer.github.com/v4/) Everything you need to know for consuming github API is on the documentation.

 The purpose here is to share maxium possible code from all clients (and server of course in case of bonuses ;p)